-- (1) The Appeal Court - (a) Hears appeals against the decisions of the Student Court. - (b) Can review any decision or omission of the Student Court. - (c) Can review decisions of the Evaluation Panel. - (d) Can decide on any other matters that are placed under its jurisdiction by this Constitution.
+- (1) Hears appeals against the decisions of the Student Court. - (2) Can review any decision or omission of the Student Court. - (3) Can review decisions of the Evaluation Panel. - (4) Can decide on any other matters that are placed under its jurisdiction by this Constitution.